 - Changes you foresee in your financial situation in the short and long term.

-- Other financial issues that are stopping you from getting back on track.
+- Other financial issues are stopping you from getting back on track.

-- What you would you like to see happen.
+- What would you like to happen?
 (Do you want to keep your home?
 What type of payment arrangement is feasible for you?)

 - Keep notes of all communications with your lender.
-This includes the date and time of contact, the nature of the contact (face-to-face, phone, email, fax, or regular mail), the name of the representative, and the outcome.
+Includes the date; and time of contact, the nature of the connection (face-to-face, phone, email, fax, or regular mail), the representative’s name, and the outcome.

-- Follow up on any oral requests with a letter.
+- Follow up on any verbal requests with a letter.
 Send your letter by certified mail, “return receipt requested,” which documents what the lender received.
 Keep copies of your letters and all enclosures.

 - Meet all deadlines.

 Refinancing your home is an option for some homeowners.
 This option is usually available if your credit is good.
 If your current loan has a high-interest rate, refinancing at a lower rate lowers your payments.